Starting a business in the construction industry is both exciting and terrifying for many people.

 In order to determine what construction equipment loan is right for you, you need to know the different construction equipment loan types.

-- Bank and SBA loans.
+- Business Bank and SBA loans.
 Typically, heavy equipment loans from a traditional bank and/or the Small Business Administration (SBA) is the best option if you have great financials and a lot of time on your hands.

 Most businesses are new and might not have great credit (yet) and need funding sooner, rather than having to wait for 2 - 4 months.